-The app from Stuido Six Digital opens up to current altitude in feet or meters with a stated limited accuracy to about 50 feet.
+Stuido Six Digital opens up to current altitude in feet or meters with a stated limited accuracy to about 50 feet.
 Tap the start button, and Altimeter will record your elevation along with the time.
 Tap the end button after a hike, bike, walk, or run, and see your results.
 The app will show you where you started, ended, your climb change, and rate per minute.

 The app may not be able to get a reading if you aren’t in view of the clear sky.
 Your phone doesn’t have to be on the whole time for this app to work, and Version 2.0 supports iOS 4 and its multitasking capabilities.
 Note that devices without GPS chips—the original iPhone and all iPod touch models—won’t be able to take advantage of Altimeter’s features.

 Altimeter fared well when I tested the app’s accuracy.
 I stood in the same spot three consecutive days and logged the altitude and the accuracy range the app gave me.
 On Day One, I recorded a altitude of 978 feet with a plus/minus range of 62 feet; I recorded an altitude of 904 feet the next day with a range of +/- 62 feet.
 On the third day, the app was unable to fix on an altitude after three minutes—it’s suppose to take between 30 seconds to a minute to get a lock on a satellite—but the altitude ranged between 999 feet and 1039 feet.